-Betsy and I have been in a many month debate over whether or not it’s possible for me to produce really awesome queso (cheese dip) without using the super-processed cheese that rhymes with Smellveeta.
+Betsy and I used to have intense debates over whether or not it’s possible for me to produce really awesome queso (cheese dip) without using the super-processed cheese that rhymes with Smellveeta.
 While the queso recipe on the back of the Rotel can is a favorite of mine I figured there was queso before their was processed cheese, so there must be a way!

 I think I finally found that way!

-Betsy and I love going out for Tex-Mex and it’s a guarantee that we will get the largest queso they serve as a appetizer.
-We were recently in Austin, TX (home of Tex-Mex) and went out to eat at this joint called Magnolias.
+When Betsy and I go out for Tex-Mex, it’s a guarantee that we will get the largest queso they serve as a appetizer.
+Many years ago, we went to Austin, TX (home of Tex-Mex) and went out to eat at this joint called Magnolias.
 They had this awesome version of queso called “Mag mud.”
 It was a silky smooth cheese dip plus avocados, fresh salsa and black beans.
 The idea is that you mix everything together to form a “mud” and then devour it.

 1) Make the pico de gallo by chopping and adding ingredients together in a bowl.
 Leave out the tomato seeds from the mix!

 2) Melt butter in saucepan and get it bubbling over medium heat.

 3) Whisk in flour and make sure it is mixed well with the butter.